kdeldycke/awesome-engineering-team-management/readme.md

 - [Back-End Developer Interview Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A great source of inspiration.

+- [Engineering Leadership Interviews](https://github.com/kaushikb9/em-interviews) - An outline on how to recruit for engineering manager roles.

 - [Reverse interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 Be prepared to answer them as a manager.

 - [Culture Queries](https://www.keyvalues.com/culture-queries) - A sample of question to ask in job interviews to try to understand the values of a company.